 Rights of Homeless Children and Youth

-- Continuing their education in their current school, and provide transportation to that school, (if feasible);
+- Continuing their education at their current school, and providing transportation to that school, (if feasible)

 - Assistance with obtaining school records

-- Abandoned in hospitals or awaiting foster care; or,
+- Abandoned in hospitals or awaiting foster care

 Some of the main objectives of the PA ECYEH Program are to inform local school districts of their responsibilities to homeless children and youth, to increase awareness about the needs of homeless children, reveal and overcome possible educational barriers, explain current legislation and policies, and provide practical tips for working with homeless children.

 Each school district in the United States has a designated Homeless Liaison.
 This person is responsible for assuring that each homeless child or youth receives all the services guaranteed by federal law.